Beetle Removal Edmonton - Major Pest Control

 The preventive measures taken to prevent beetle infestations depend on the species.
 In some cases, using products like varnish in finished wood products can prevent infestations by wood-boring insects.
 In other cases, such as with beetles feeding on interior items, prevention may be more difficult due to the ease with which they can acquire food from obscure places.

 An example is carpet beetles, which are the most successful strategies for proper sanitation and exclusion.
 Also, carefully inspect foodstuffs when purchasing them for evidence of beetles that feed on crops and grains.
-Store foodstuffs in sturdy, airtight containers and maintain a high degree of sanitation in areas where food is stored clean.
+Store foodstuffs in sturdy, airtight containers and maintain a high degree of sanitation in areas where food is stored.

 Contact Major Pest Control